tiffanyap13/UFO-Sightings/README.md

 ![State](/static/images/state.png)
 ## Summary
 ### Drawback
 This new design has a lot of great features; however, there is one drawback.
+The user has to guess what keywords they will use to search the data in each field.
 ### Additional Recommendations for Further Development
-One additional recommendation for further development is ### because###.
-An additional recommendation would be to ####.
+One additional recommendation for further development is to integrate drop down options in each field to allow the user to see all of the available options on which to search.
+An additional recommendation would be to remove the data from the table prior to searching to make the website more clean; therefore, when the user accesses the site and has their drop down options for searching, only their specified request terms will populate.